actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 ### Detection

 - By logical reasoning similar to the example above.

 We can logically assume that level of education of an level can be affected by level of their parents education.
 It is very likely that if their parents do not attend university, so would the child as well.
 Of course, one can check this by a separate regression as well.
 In this case we call level of education as endogenous.

 - If logical reasoning is unable to help us deduce (or if we need strong evidence to support the logical reasoning) we can use the Durbin-Wu-Hausman test.

-The DWH-test essentially tests the auxiliary regression of the response variable on the other predictors and the residuals of the model (inclusive of suspected endogenous variable) and tests for whether coefficient of this residual in the auxiliary is equal to 0.
-If it is, then it is evidence that the suspected endogenous regressor is indeed endogenous.
+This DWH-test has a test statistic of $nR^2$ that is chisquare distributed with d.o.f $k_0$.
+The DWH-test first saves up errors (residuals) of two preliminary regressions: first of the full model (inclusive all variables, endogenous included) and the second when the endogenous variable is regressed by the it's potential instruments.
+In the auxiliary regression, the errors (from the full model) are regressed onto the other exogenous predictors and the residuals of the second preliminary model and tests for whether coefficients of suspected endogenous residuals in the auxiliary regression is equal to 0.
+If it is, then it is evidence that the suspected endogenous residuals do indeed have a relationship with the full model, serving as evidence for endogeneity.

 ### Solution

-- Two Stage Least Squares Regression: The first stage attempts to first regress the suspected endogenous variable on it's possible predictors called instruments.
-Instruments must satisfy the fact they are only correlated with the endogenous regressor but not with the response variable or errors in the main model.
+- Two Stage Least Squares Regression

+The first stage attempts to first regress the suspected endogenous variable on it's possible predictors called instruments.
+Instruments must satisfy the fact they are indeed relevant (logical) and are strictly correlated only with the endogenous regressor but not with the response variable (or errors) in the main model.
 The predicted values of the endogenous regressor are then saved.
 In the second stage The response variable is then regressed on the predicted values of the suspected endogenous regressor along with other predictors.
 The idea of this regression is to ensure isolate effects of these instruments to the main model as it is already done in the first stage.
 In that sense, all effects of instruments to the endogenous variable is already captured in the first stage ensuring no direct spillover effects to the main regression model.

+- IV estimator

-- IV estimator: It has the same idea and purpose as the TSLS regression, the only difference that is directly incorporated as a matrix calculation of the $\boldsymbol{\beta}$.
+It has the same idea and purpose as the TSLS regression, the only difference that is directly incorporated as a matrix calculation of the $\boldsymbol{\beta}$.

 # Conclusion